Euphoria™ Ruby Joe Pye Weed

 This compact selection flowers earlier in the summer than typical Joe Pye Weed varieties, and continues blooming until fall; plumes of ruby red to pink flowers, over attractive leaves and strong stems; tasty seeds for birds and nectar for butterflies

 Euphoria™ Ruby Joe Pye Weed has masses of beautiful plumes of fragrant pink flowers at the ends of the stems from early summer to early fall, which emerge from distinctive ruby-red flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its serrated narrow leaves remain forest green in color throughout the season.
-The fruit is not ornamentally significant.
 The burgundy stems are very colorful and add to the overall interest of the plant.

 Euphoria™ Ruby Joe Pye Weed is an herbaceous perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.